A Guide to Product Design

-After having placed great candidates in kickass roles and learning a lot about the UX market I decided it would be helpful to produce an article that answers some of the most common questions I get asked:
+After having placed great candidates in roles across the UK and Europe we’ve learned a lot about the UX market decided it would be helpful to produce an article that answers some of the most common questions we get asked:

 - How can I improve my portfolio?

 - What will make my CV stand out?

 - What do hiring managers look for?

 Well, we may have the answers! ✔✔✔

 This article is years in the making.
 We have compiled and collated lessons from all our years of recruiting product and UX professionals into one summarised article.
 Over time, we have gained exposure to the changes in the UX market, picked up a strong understanding of what hiring managers are looking for and most importantly, we know how to help you create a kickass portfolio that can help differentiate you from the masses of designers … making you one of the #Few ????